 Smart app developers and marketers know that user retention is the only way to sustainably grow in a competitive market.
 In fact, it has been proven that retaining a mere 5% of your users can lead to boosting your business growth by a whopping 30% or more.
 In this article, we’re going to share how the top grossing apps are making use of push notifications for user retention.
-But apart from just examples, we’ll also share the best practices to follow for maximum engagement on your notifications and how you can get started in no time.
+But apart from just examples, we’ll also share how to make notifications more effective with app inbox and what best practices to follow for maximum engagement on your notifications.

 The importance of push notifications